Junior Soccer Rules

 - The captain must make sure all players details are correctly filled in – Name, Address and Date of Birth.
-Players must not be over the age group they are playing in as at the 1 st March 2015. (eg If a player is 10 before the 1 st March 2015 he cannot play in under 9’s – he must play in the next age group) Players must play a minimum of 4 games to be qualified for finals.
+Players must not be over the age group they are playing in as at the 1 st March 2022. (eg If a player is 10 before the 1 st March 2022 he cannot play in under 9’s – he must play in the next age group)

 - The match consists of 2 halves with a 1 minute rest period at half time.

 - A goal cannot be scored directly from a kickoff unless it is touched by another player.